fpcorso/data-blog/content/setting-up-pelican.md

 The `content` directory is where you will create your posts and pages.
 The `output` directory is where the site will be generated to.

 The `pelicanconf.py` and `publishconf.py` files are where you can customize the settings and values Pelican uses to create your site.
+Most of the settings will be in the `pelicanconf.py` file.
 For example, within `pelicanconf.py`, you will be able to edit the values you entered during the quickstart.

+The `publishconf.py` imports the settings from `pelicanconf.py` and can overwrite some settings as well as set new settings.
+This way, you can use `pelicanconf.py` for development and `publishconf.py` for production.
+For example, you may disable feed generation in `pelicanconf.py` to speed up development builds and then have them enabled in `publishconf.py`.

 ![Pelican's settings file]({static}/images/pelican-pelicanconf-example.png)